MicrosoftDocs/Devices-docs/surface/considerations-for-surface-and-system-center-configuration-manager.md

 ## Configure push-button reset

-When you deploy Windows to a Surface device, the push-button reset functionality of Windows is configured by default to revert the system back to a state where the environment is not yet configured.
+When you deploy Windows to a Surface device, the push-button reset functionality of Windows is configured by default to revert the system back to a state where the environment isn't yet configured.
 When the reset function is used, the system discards any installed applications and settings.
-Although in some situations it can be beneficial to restore the system to a state without applications and settings, in a professional environment this effectively renders the system unusable to the end user.
+Although in some situations it can be beneficial to restore the system to a state without applications and settings, in a professional environment, this effectively renders the system unusable to the end user.

-Push-button reset can be configured, however, to restore the system configuration to a state where it is ready for use by the end user.
+Push-button reset can be configured, however, to restore the system configuration to a state where it's ready for use by the end user.
 Follow the process outlined in [Deploy push-button reset features](/windows-hardware/manufacture/desktop/deploy-push-button-reset-features) to customize the push-button reset experience for your devices.